Oade Brothers Audio, Inc.

 Microphone Pickup Patterns For Field Recording Interviews.

 There is really no such thing as a perfect all purpose microphone.
-If you do interviews outdoors, especially in windy conditions, consider an Omnidirectional microphone for outdoor use plus one directional mic.
+If you do interviews outdoors, especially in windy conditions, consider an Omnidirectional microphone as they have less trouble with wind.
 If you find that you must use only one microphone for a wide range of recording jobs consider the AKG C535EB.
-It is a detailed, neural in tone and clean sounding hand held mic with a proven track record of reliability.
+It is a detailed, neural in tone and clean sounding hand held mic with a track record of reliability.
 Its robust construction plus an effective built in wind/pop filter, attenuator for loud sounds and a low cut filter to minimize windnoise and plosives make it hard to beat as a general purpose microphone.
 It can be used for interviews, music recording, FX/sampling and capturing ambient sounds.

-Common sources of extraneous noises that are not a function of off-axis rejection are handling and wind noise as well as "plosives".
-Handling noise is a result of the diaphragm, the portion of a mic that converts the vibrations in the air to an electrical signal, picking up the vibrations caused by holding a mic.
+Common sources of extraneous noises that are not a function of off-axis rejection are handling and wind noise as well as "plosives", i.e. popping sounds.
+Handling noise is a result of the diaphragm, the portion of a mic that converts the vibrations in the air to an electrical signal, picking up the vibrations caused by holding the mic.
 A mic designed to be hand held will have a shock mount built into the capsule to prevent this.
 Windnoise can be an issue for any directional mic when used outdoors.
-A windscreen or pop filter is needed when these mics are used outdoors.
-A high Pass Filter (HPF) or Low Cut Filter ( LC) will help reducing windnoise as well as handling noise but these are best addressed at the source and not with filtering.
+A windscreen or pop filter is needed when directional mics are used outdoors for this reason.
+A high Pass Filter (HPF) or Low Cut Filter (LC) will help reduce windnoise as well as handling noise but these are best addressed at the source and not with filtering.
 Plosives are the popping sounds produced by the sudden force of air from speaking too close to the mic.
 For close use a directional mic needs a pop filter and in some cases a HPF to reduce this distracting sound artifact.

 Condenser mics generally provide a higher output signal level.
-This reduces the amount of noise from the microphone preamp as it amplifies both the desirable signal as well as the noise plus distortion of the electronics used to build the preamp.
-If you start off with a higher signal level you end up with a bigger difference between the sound you want and the noises and distortion you do not want, i.e. you hear less noise and better detail.
-This microphone characteristic is found in the microphone's specification and is listed as sensitivity.
-It is usually measured in Mv/PA where the bigger the number the higher the output the microphone produces for a given sound pressure level.
-All other things being equal, a higher output mic will produce lower noise in your recording.
-Condensers also have a lighter diaphragm that allows them to be more sensitive to the subtle vibrations in the air produced by the human voice (or any sound) and this gives them a more detailed sound.
-Handheld condenser mics are pretty rugged and capable of taking the rigors of field use but a dynamic mic is even less likely to be damaged by rough handling.
-The downside is as dynamic mics have less output level, they tend to produce more hiss in recordings.
+This reduces the amount of noise from the microphone preamp as the preamp amplifies both the desirable signal as well as the noise and distortion of the preamp.
+If you start off with a higher signal level you end up with a bigger difference between the sound you want and the noises and distortion you do not want, i.e. you hear less noise.
+The microphone output level is found in the microphone's specification, it is listed as sensitivity.
+It is usually measured in Mv/PA.
+The the larger the number the higher the output level of the microphone.
+All other things being equal, a higher output mic will produce lower noise in your recordings.
+Condensers also have a lighter diaphragm that allows them to be more responsive to the subtle vibrations in the air produced by the human voice (or any sound) and this gives them a more detailed sound.
+Handheld condenser mics are rugged and capable of taking the rigors of field use but a dynamic mic is even less likely to be damaged by rough handling.
+The downside is dynamic mics have less output level so they tend to produce more hiss in recordings.

 One basic Rule of Recording is that the recording cannot possibly produce better sound quality than the microphone is capable of delivering.
 Recording quality begins with the microphone.
 The other significant consideration is the mic preamp.
 Many preamps use chips and capacitors that have noise and distortion that is not low enough to produce high quality results.
-You want the difference between the microphone's signal and the residual noise of the preamp to be as great as possible.
-Interview microphones typically produce output levels down at -40dB to -55dB therefore you need microphone preamp noise and distortion to be as low as possible as the preamp amplifies both the desirable signal and the undesirable noise plus distortion.
+The greater the difference between the microphone's signal and the residual noise of the preamp the better the results will be.
+Interview microphones typically produce output levels down at -40dB to -55dB therefore you need microphone preamp noise and distortion to be as low as possible to increase the difference between the signal and the noise.
+This is known as maximizing the signal to noise ratio, often listed as SN.
+Remember the preamp amplifies both the desirable signal and the undesirable noise plus distortion.

 • Long Shotgun microphones are typically most useful for recording sound in noisy environments or when you cannot place the microphone close to the source.
 Long shotguns typically have very good off axis rejection, that is they hear only what they are aimed at.
 A practical concern of using long shotguns is that they are physically very long.
 This makes them pretty much impossible to handle without a person who's only job is to position the microphone.